Last Province To Join Canada

 The Results and the Aftermath

 The first referendum resulted in a deadlock, with none of the three options achieving a clear majority.
-A second referendum was held, focusing solely on the choice between Confederation with Canada and responsible government.
+And a second referendum was held, focusing solely on the choice between Confederation with Canada and responsible government.
 This second referendum, held in 1949, resulted in a narrow victory for Confederation.
 The results, though closely contested, ultimately signaled a significant shift in public opinion.
 Many Newfoundlanders, having witnessed the hardships of the Depression and the Commission of Government, viewed Confederation as the most promising path toward economic recovery and social progress.

 Joining Confederation: March 31, 1949